Estimating exposure in motor finance

 Potential scale of exposure under different scenarios

-Scenario A: Remediation based on interest charges that customers may have been subject to because of broker incentives from Discretionary Commission Arrangements (DCA).
-This is the basis that the FCA used to estimate consumer harm in its 2019 Consultation Document and how the FOS has approached remediation so far.
+Scenario A: Remediation based on "excess interest charges" that customers may have been subject to because of an unfair relationship.
+This is the basis that the FCA used to estimate consumer harm in its 2019 Consultation Document.

 The FCA’s 2019 Consultation details the modelling used to estimate the increase in interest incurred for DCA loans, compared to those that were not arranged under DCA.
 The modelling includes controls for loan characteristics, customer credit score, and other factors that could influence the rates charged.